How to best visit the Gothenburg Archipelago

 We have designed an archipelago tour with our visitors in mind.
 A smörgåsbord of things that make our archipelago unique.

 The focus lies on the island of Styrsö, the largest one in the southern archipelago.
 The walking tour will take you on a journey almost 13,000 years back in time.
 Back then, the island was still wholly submerged in the sea but began to emerge as part of the land rise.
-You will walk through our forest, four distinct settlements, and also enjoy beaches and coastline.
+You will walk through our forest, and four (or maybe five depending on who you ask) distinct settlements, and also enjoy beaches and coastline.

 When in the archipelago, you need to eat well.
 Swedish cuisine with a modern international touch.